DavidHearl/chiropractic-website/README.md

 * https://jigsaw.w3.org/css-validator/
 * https://validator.w3.org/nu/

-During web.dev testing accessabity recieved a score of 79, which was below the average for the website.
-To help coroberate this low score the "Wave" chrome extension was used to identify the issue.
+During web.dev testing accessibity received a score of 79, which was below the average for the website.
+To help corroberate this low score the "Wave" chrome extension was used to identify the issue.
 The Wave extension highlighted an error with labels around the "Have you ever section", specifically the spinal question.
 There appeared to be an extra underscore at the end of the ID.
-Once that typo was fixed the score imporved to 95 which is more in line with the other pages.
+Once that typo was fixed the score improved to 95 which is more in line with the other pages.
-Following this error the 'Wave' pluging was used accross all pages and returned no errors.
+Following this error the 'Wave' plug-in was used accross all pages and returned no errors.

-The jigsaw validator returns no errors, however there are some warnings regarding text styling which could be addressed in further revisions.
+The jigsaw validator returns no errors, however there are some warnings regarding text styling which could be addressed in future revisions.

 The html validator returned warnings on all pages for "role=navigation" this was required early on in the hamburger menu creation, it is no longer required so it was removed.
 It returned some errors reguarding legend position within the fieldset, in all cases the legend was moved directly under the fieldset.
-Finally there were some erros regarding option elements consisting purely of spaces.
+Finally there were some errors regarding option elements consisting purely of spaces.
 Instead "select an option" text was added as an option and that box was hidden, disabled and selected by deafult.

 ### User Testing
 * Initial Testing
-    * Inital testing was mainly completed in a test enviroment with occasional relase to 2 test participants to pull up real world errors on diffent devices.
+    * Inital testing was mainly completed in a test enviroment with occasional release to 2 test participants to pull up real world errors on different devices.
 * Midway Testing
     * Sent out to 4 test participants, of which one suggested addition of home button to improve navigation on smaller screens.
 * Final Testing
     * Sent out the final website to a batch of 10 participants.
-    * The hero immage did not correctly size on a small screen, this was because it was a wide image.
+    * The hero image did not correctly size on a small screen, this was because it was a wide image.
 As a result it was changed to 3 images which reduced to 2 then 1 as the screen size changed
     * It was pointed out that one of the links on the page was not quite clear, that was also ammended.

 ## Bugs
 * The footer does not compress as desired by the client when the device size is changed.
-The client has requested that some information be extracted/changed from the footer and placed elseware on the website.
+The client has requested that some information be extracted/changed from the footer and placed elsewhere on the website.
 Once the customer has finalised his requests the bug will then be fixed.
 * On the form there are a couple of minor issues around scaling between boxes, the client has mentioned he would like the page reconfigured therefore it is not a priority to fix the bug when the feature will be changed before launch.

 ## Future Updates
 * Feedback from the final testing suggested that clickable links be attached to the logo, bca and gcc.
 * Create an online oppointment calendar and be able to select appointment times.
 * Infuture Duncan plans to set up some social media pages.
-Once this is done icons to the relivant sites can be added.
+Once this is done icons to the relevant sites can be added.

 ## Deployment
 The website was deployed through the GitHub 'pages' feature.
 It can be acessed through the link below.